 What Tax Bracket You Are In

 It’s impossible to answer this question in a blog post.
 Everyone is different.
 Your tax bracket is based on your income.
-If you are unsure, it’s best to hire a tax accountant who can maximize your tax savings for you.
+If you are unsure, it’s best to hire a tax accountant to maximize your tax savings.